 Single-event sports betting on the horizon

-Shortly after the recent passing of Bill C-218, the province signalled its intention to include single-event betting in Ontario’s new market.
+Shortly after the recent passing of Bill C-218, the province signaled its intention to include single-event sports betting in Ontario.
 So, the recent legalization of single-game betting means operators in Ontario can legally offer wagers similar to the United States.

 However, there are hoops to jump through for interested companies.
 They’ll need to meet AGCO standards, Gaming Control Act regulations, and commercial obligations to iGaming Ontario.

 Operators also have to adhere to standards still unknown, specific to sports betting.
 Details of those regulations will drop this summer ahead of the market launch in late 2021.

 Ontario is getting closer to launching a unique Canadian gambling market despite remaining work―and recognized operators are paying attention.
 Properties like DraftKings Sportsbook, PointsBet Sports, theScore Bet, and more have expressed interest in grabbing a new market share.

 But how that plays out is still up in the air.